-posed the act should be amended was, "That the real estates to be taxed be defined with precision; so as not to include the unsurveyed waste land belonging to the proprietaries."
+The first particular in which their lordships proposed the act should be amended was, "That the real estates to be taxed be defined with precision; so as not to include the unsurveyed waste land belonging to the proprietaries."
 This was, at most, but an obscurity to be cleared up; and, though the law might well appear to their lordships uncertain in that particular, with us, who better know our own customs, and that the proprietaries' waste unsurveyed land was never here considered among estates real, subject to taxation; there was not the least doubt or supposition that such lands were included in the words "all estates real and personal."
-The agents, therefore, knowing that the assembly had no intention to tax those lands, might well suppose that they would readily agree to remove the obscurity.
+The agents, therefore, 1 knowing that the assembly had no intention to tax those lands, might well suppose that they would readily agree to remove the obscurity.